QureGenAI-Biotech/TyxonQ/docs/source/quickstart.rst

     print(a.grad)

-For a GPU/CPU, torch/tensorflow, quantum/classical hybrid machine learning pipeline enabled by tensorcircuit, see `example script <https://github.com/tencent-quantum-lab/tensorcircuit/blob/master/examples/hybrid_gpu_pipeline.py>`__.
+For a GPU/CPU, torch/numpy, quantum/classical hybrid machine learning pipeline enabled by tyxonq, see `example script <https://github.com/QureGenAI-Biotech/TyxonQ/blob/master/examples/hybrid_gpu_pipeline.py>`__.

 There is also a more flexible torch interface that support static non-tensor inputs as keyword arguments, which can be utilized as below: